novaleafoahu/leafvillagedocs/content/docs/cucumbers/_index.md

 ---

-## 🏁 Starting
+## Starting 🏁

-First step is to determine your Zone.
-[Click here to access the zone map 🗺](/docs/zones/) or on the left to get your zone information.
-The dates below are  guidelines as to when the best time of year to start the cucumber seeds.
-If they are started too early indoors, may not have enough space and light output to continue the growth of cucumber plants in larger containers.
-If starting too late, may not have enough time to obtain successful yields or the young plants may not manage well under the hot summer sun.
+First step, determine your Zone.
+[Click here to access the zone map 🗺](/docs/zones/) or click the link on the left to access zone information.
+The dates below are mere guidelines as to the best time of year to start cucumber seeds.
+If seeds are started indoors too early, may outgrow the space and lighting available to continue growth in larger containers.
+If started too late, may not have enough time to obtain successful yields due to weather cooling or the young plants may not manage well under the hot summer sun.

-### Start dates
+### Guidelines for start dates

 ```mermaid